shraeya-iyer/yoga_pal/README.md

 - Good lighting helps MediaPipe detect landmarks
 - Hold poses still for at least 1 second
 - Adjust `CONFIDENCE_THRESH` in the script (default: 0.65)
+ - If you see "Please put whole body in frame", make sure shoulders, hips, and knees are clearly visible to the camera

 ### Slow performance
 - Reduce MediaPipe model complexity: change `model_complexity=1` to `model_complexity=0` (line 30)